 It’s difficult to diagnose cracks in your chimney’s flue — such a project is definitely not a DIY project.
 Your chimney’s lining has to take a lot of stress.
 It’s subjected to heat, smoke, and creosote deposits every time you use it.
 If moisture makes its way in and combines with that creosote, it can quickly start to deteriorate the lining of your chimney.
 Since that lining is responsible for protecting the rest of your home from the heat, smoke, and embers in your chimney, you need to make sure that you have a professional inspect your flue for any kind of damage, cracking or deterioration.

 If we find damage to a flue, we assess whether we can repair it or if it will require replacement.
 Because this protects your home from combustion.
 It’s important not to use your fireplace if an inspection has identified any damage to the flue.

 Chimney Cap Damage

-Like anything else however, the chimney cap can become damaged, especially if the area where it was mounted cracks first.
-A good chimney inspector will locate any problems with your chimney cap and recommend immediate repair.
+Like anything else, however, the chimney cap can become damaged, especially if the area where it was mounted cracks first.
+A good chimney inspector will locate any problems with your chimney cap and recommend an immediate repair.

 At this time of year, we want to use our fireplaces as often as possible.
 If your chimney hasn’t been inspected in the last year or if you suspect that your chimney may have one of the above problems, hold off on lighting that fire.
 You could introduce toxic carbon monoxide to your home or even create the potential to start a house fire.
 Don’t take that risk.